MTG/IAM-tutorial-ismir22/webbook/corpora_and_datasets/corpora.md

 Musical traditions represented in the Dunya corpora
 ```

 Although focusing on Carnatic and Hindustani music in this tutorial, note that Dunya opens the door for computational research of other traditions too!

 (dunya-python-api)=
 ## Dunya Python API
 The data in Dunya can be programatically browsed, parsed and downloaded using the Dunya Python API in [`pycompmusic`](https://dunya.compmusic.upf.edu/docs/search.html).
-We have ported `pycompmusic` into `compiam`, so the corpora can be accessed through `compiam` as well.
+We have ported a portion of `pycompmusic` into `compiam`, so the corpora can be accessed through `compiam` as well.
 Through this software, you can parse statistics in the databaset, while the data in Dunya can be filtered by tradition, artist, raaga, taala.

 ```{note}
 To access the data in Dunya, you need a personal access token.
 You get the said token by registering to Dunya through the website.